 Thanks to Matt for permission to use the above photographs of the finished product.

 I first met with Matthew Maran at the London Book Fair in April 2015.
 His self-published first book was a largely solo effort, managed without any publishing support.
-Second time around he wanted to work with a production specialist, to give him access to extra knowledge and experience about the process and to afford him more time to accommodate other work alongside the progress of the book.
+Second time around he wanted to work with a production specialist.
+I provided specialist knowledge and experience about the process and shared a lot of the workload.
+This allowed him more time to accommodate other work alongside the progress of the book.

-As a first stage I collated all Matt’s ideas and preferences on the look and feel he wanted, and also his thoughts on the retail price and the number of copies he was comfortable trying to sell.
-I developed a full specification and costed it with printers I knew would be a good fit for a book of this type, able to produce something of the quality and at the price that was required.
-I also put together a list of other likely costs for a project of this kind, looked at the wholesale and retail outlets Matt had in mind and calculated the revenue and profit figures based on this model.
+As a first stage I collated all Matt’s ideas and preferences on the look and feel he wanted.
+Together we established the retail price and the number of copies he was comfortable trying to sell.
+Based on that I developed a full specification and costed it with printers I knew would be a good fit for a book of this type.
+Using my contacts and knowledge of print suppliers I ensured we were able to produce something of the quality and at the price that was required.
+I also put together a list of other likely costs for a project of this kind.
+We looked at the wholesale and retail outlets Matt had in mind and calculated the revenue and profit figures based on this model.
 This enabled us to arrive at a specification which was affordable and which we felt book-buyers would consider good value for money.

-Having done this groundwork we could get underway with preparing the page layouts and the images in the best way to get the highest quality result in print and to ensure things ran as smoothly as possible.
+Having done this groundwork we could get underway with preparing the page layouts and the images in the best way to get the highest quality result in print.
+As well as this input on quality assurance I managed the process to ensure things ran as smoothly as possible.
 Matt was very hands-on with the design and we worked together closely throughout the process.
 I gave him technical guidelines to follow and updated the repro house and printer on our progress and invited their specialist input where necessary.
 In April 2016 Matt and I went to the repro company in London to check the colour proofs and made some final adjustments before everything went off to the printer in Italy.